Benefits of Apprenticeship

-Over 150,000 businesses have adopted Registered Apprenticeship, including UPS, Ford Motor Company, the United States Military, Werner Enterprises, CVS/Caremark Pharmacy – and many others.
-For a list of Registered Apprenticeship programs and their sponsors, please visit the Registered Apprenticeship Program Sponsors Database.
+Over 150,000 businesses have adopted Apprenticeship, including UPS, Ford Motor Company, the U.S. Military, Werner Enterprises, CVS/Caremark Pharmacy – and many others.
+For a list of Apprenticeship programs and their sponsors, please visit the Apprenticeship Program Sponsors Database.

-Can Registered Apprenticeship programs be used in both non-union and union workplaces?
+Can Apprenticeship programs be used in both non-union and union workplaces?

-What are the basic qualifications for workers to begin a Registered Apprenticeship program?
+What are the basic qualifications for workers to begin a Apprenticeship program?

-Do apprentices earn college credit while participating in a Registered Apprenticeship program?
+Do apprentices earn college credit while participating in a Apprenticeship program?

 Is there one apprenticeship model that must be followed?

 Apprenticeship is a flexible training strategy that can be customized to meet the needs of every business.
 For example, there are many options for how, when, and where related instruction is provided to apprentices.
 It can take place during or after work hours, or be delivered one day a week while the apprentice works on the job the other four days.
 The instructional component can be arranged in different ways to suits both businesses and apprentices.